 Sometimes we face real moral dilemmas—doing one thing we ought to do means doing something else we ought not do.
 What are we to do when we are in these hard spots?
 Last week I discussed one solution that won’t work.
-This week I’ll look at a second option that is better than the first, but still not a good solution.
+This week I’ll look at a second option that is better than the first, but still is not a good solution.
 Then I’ll offer what I believe to be the best ways to solve these moral dilemmas.

 Solution Two: Choose The Lesser of Two Evils